-With respect for the research they have done, the lexicon at Bible Study Tools defines the word stauroo as action having to do with a stake or pole, the stake was described as the noun stauros, but notice how they have still inserted the word "crucify" from 1300 A.D. (see Online Etymology Dictionary for the origin of the word), while they at least avoided using the word "cross" until "definition" number 3.
+With respect for the research they have done, the lexicon at Bible Study Tools defines the word stauroo as action having to do with a stake or pole, the stake was described as the noun stauros, but notice how they have still inserted the word "crucify" from circa 1300 A.D. (see Online Etymology Dictionary for the origin of the word), while they at least avoided using the word "cross" until "definition" number 3.